Why You Think Everyone Is Watching You - The Illusion Called the "Spotlight Effect"

 If you make an off-target comment in a meeting, almost no one will remember it a week later.
 If you trip and feel mortified, the witnesses will forget within five minutes.
 If your new haircut doesn't suit you, fewer people will notice than you expect.

-This isn't about saying "nothing matters" - it's about saying "you don't need to let fear of embarrassment hold you back."
+This isn't about saying "nothing matters."
+It's about saying "you don't need to let the fear of embarrassment hold you back."
 When trying something new or speaking up in front of others, the fear that "everyone is watching" can paralyze you.
 But in reality, the spotlight isn't nearly as bright as you imagine.
-(Books on self-esteem are also a helpful resource)
+Books on self-esteem are also a helpful resource.

 Summary